Samsung Galaxy S9, S9 Plus Defective Touchscreen, Owners Detect Dead Zones On Top And Bottom Area

 Most reports come from Samsung Galaxy S9 Plus owners, although there have also been S9 users who shared that they also have the same issue with their device.
 In fact, some users went as far as asking Samsung support if they can do a trade-in.

-Since there are no navigation buttons or a home button in the Galaxy S9 and S9 Plus, the device needs to have a functional touchscreen or else operating the device would be a nightmare.
-Replacing the device or having it fixed is still an option since new units are covered by the standard 1-year warranty.
+Since there are no navigation buttons or a home button on the Galaxy S9 and S9 Plus, the device needs to have a functional touchscreen or else operating the device would be a nightmare.
+Replacing the device or having it fixed is still an option since new units are covered by the standard one-year warranty.

 Samsung also released a comment regarding this issue.

 “At Samsung, customer satisfaction is core to our business and we aim to deliver the best possible experience.
 We are looking into a limited number of reports of Galaxy S9/S9+ touchscreen responsiveness issues.
-We are working with affected customers and investigating.”
+We are working with affected customers and investigating.

 “We encourage any customer with questions to contact us directly at 1-800-SAMSUNG.”

-Hopefully, the problem with Samsung Galaxy S9 and S9 Plus are isolated.
+Hopefully, the problems with Samsung Galaxy S9 and S9 Plus are isolated.
 Otherwise, the South Korean tech firm will have another item to include on its list of botched releases.